-- 4.1 In entering higher education, students commit themselves to a process of becoming recognised by society as having achieved a certain level of learning.
-A student who misleads society as to the authenticity of this achievement is academically dishonest not only to those on whom the deception is practised, but also to themselves i.e. the student's achievement was based on a false claim and/or had been obtained in an unethical way. - 4.2 Academic dishonesty is a serious offence and it is important that the duties and rights of the Academic community are clearly defined and effectively communicated.
+- taking responsibility for their own work; - respecting the rights of other scholars; - behaving with respect and courtesy when debating with others even when you do not agree with them - fully acknowledging the work of others wherever it has contributed to your own (thereby avoiding plagiarism) - ensuring that your own work is reported honestly including the avoidance of contract cheating; - ensuring that you follow the ethical conventions and requirements appropriate to your discipline; - if you are studying on a professionally-recognised programme, maintaining standards of conduct which are appropriate to a practitioner in that area; - supporting others in their own efforts to behave with academic integrity; - avoiding actions which seek to give you an unfair advantage over others; - following the requirements of the University Assessment Regulations; - complying with and undertaking research responsibly, following all necessary regulatory, legal and professional obligations. - 4.2 Academic dishonesty is a serious offence and it is important that the duties and rights of the Academic community are clearly defined and effectively communicated.
 All academic offences are serious and must be treated accordingly.
 Where an offence is a second or subsequent offence, or compounded by lying or deception, or otherwise aggravated, a more stringent penalty should be imposed.
-This may include the referral of the case to the University's 11K-Student Disciplinary Procedure, 11J-Support to Study: Policy and Procedure or 11H Fitness to Practise: Procedure.
+This may include the referral of the case to the University's 11K-Student Disciplinary Procedure, 11J- Support to Study: Policy and Procedure or 11H Fitness to Practise: Procedure.